10/30/2024

 Operator

 Thank you.
-At this time, I would like to remind everyone in order to ask a question, please press star 1-1 on your telephone keypad and wait for your name to be announced.
-Please stand by.
-We'll be compiling Q&A roster.
-Your first question comes from the line of Larry Sallow from CJS Securities.
-The line is now open.
+At this time, I would like to remind everyone, in order to ask a question, please press star 1-1 on your telephone keypad. and wait for your name to be announced.
+Please stand by while we compile the Q&A roster.
+Your first question comes from the line of Larry Salo from CJS Securities.
+Your line is now open.

 speaker

-Great.
-Thank you.
+Great, thank you.
 Good afternoon or good evening, everybody.
-I guess the first question, just on the guidance, narrow it up and then raise a little bit as well.
-It looks like on the industrial piece, just tweaked upwards a little bit.
-I guess that's primarily for the life foam acquisition.
-And then on the branded side, is that mostly Lugano or any thoughts on that?
+I guess first question, just on the guidance, narrow it up and then raise a little bit as well.
+Looks like on the industrial piece, just tweaked upwards a little bit.
+I guess that's primarily for the Lifoam acquisition.
+And then on the branded side, is that mostly Lugano or any, you know, any thoughts on that?

 speaker